Reconstructing k-essence: Unifying the attractor $n_S(N)$ and the swampland criteria: Unifying swampland criteria and attractor point

-In order to rebuild the effective potential $V(\phi)$ and the coupling parameter $L(\phi)$, we should know the parameter $L(N)$ to perform the integral given by eq.(\ref{NF}) i.e., we should find the relation between the number of e-folds and the inflaton field ($N=N(\phi)$) for the reconstruction of the $V(\phi)$ and $L(\phi)$.
+In order to rebuild the effective potential $V(\phi)$ and the coupling parameter $L(\phi)$, we should know the parameter $L(N)$ to perform the integral given by eq.(\ref{NF}) i.e., we should find the relation between the number of $e$-folds and the inflaton field ($N=N(\phi)$) for the reconstruction of the functions $V(\phi)$ and $L(\phi)$.

 In fact, to find the coupling parameter $L(N)$ and then $N=N(\phi)$, we can consider an ansatz on the slow roll parameter $\epsilon=\epsilon(N)$ together with the attractor point $n_S(N)$ from the relation given by eq.(\ref{LN}).
 The motivation to consider this ansatz on the slow roll parameter $\epsilon(N)$ is associated to satisfy the second swampland conjecture, since the parameter $\epsilon$ is proportional to $ (V_\phi/V)^2$.